 Black sand beach on the Reykjanes Peninsula | Best Things to Do in Iceland

 Aside from the Blue Lagoon, other noteworthy places to visit are the Gunnuhver geothermal area, Krýsuvíkurleið Lake, the bridge between continents, and the beautiful Harnarberg Cliffs.
+You can also see the new volcanic eruption.

 40. Kerid Crater